 How long do I have to file a car accident claim in Tampa?

 Florida law provides a two-year statute of limitations for negligence-based personal injury claims.
 This deadline was reduced from four years, effective March 24, 2023.
-You must file your lawsuit within two years of the accident date or lose your right to pursue compensation.
+You must file your lawsuit within two years of the accident date or you may lose your right to pursue compensation.
 Acting quickly is essential to protect your rights.
 For more information, see our guide on Florida legal timelines for suing after an accident.

 Can I recover compensation if I was partially at fault?